War Studies

 Our Research

-The War and Peace research group investigate the causes, course and consequences of large-scale human conflict across a large period of History from the middle ages to modern day.
+The War and Peace research group investigates the causes, course and consequences of large-scale human conflict across a large period of History from the middle ages to modern day.
 We have academics with a wide range of research specialisms including military, international, medieval, political, cultural and social historians.

 We start at the Clausewitzian debate as to whether war is merely the continuation of policy by other means, or has either its own grammar or logic.
 We also tackle contemporary issues including European security; military intelligence; population transfer; soldiers and soldiering in the Napoleonic Wars; commonalities and differences in surrender; transnational military mobilization; and atrocities in Europe.